Southern Company: History

 On January 9, 2001, Southern Company received final approval from the Securities and Exchange Commission to form Southern Power, a subsidiary to own, manage and finance wholesale generating assets in the Southeast.
 The new subsidiary targets wholesale customers.

 On July 19, 2002, Southern Company Gas received certification from the Georgia Public Service Commission to enter the retail gas market.
 After nearly four years of operations, the company was sold and customers transferred to Cobb EMC's newly formed affiliate, Gas South.

 In 2011, Southern Company and Turner Renewable Energy purchased a 30 MW solar project from First Solar.
 Located in Cimarron, New Mexico, it began generating electricity in 2011.

 In June 2012, the Nacogdoches Generating Facility began its commercial operation.
 The facility is a 115 MW biomass-fueled electric generating plant, located near Sacul in Nacogdoches County, Texas.

 In 2016, Southern Company acquired PowerSecure, a distributed energy infrastructure technologies company, and AGL Resources (which was renamed Southern Company Gas).
-As a result of the AGL Resources merger, Southern Company doubled its customer base, expanded its footprint and broadened the scope of its business by increasing its natural gas presence.
+The takeover of AGL was valued at $12 billion, including $8 billion of equity.
+As a result of the AGL Resources merger, Southern Company doubled its customer base to approximately 9 million and expanded its footprint and broadened the scope of its business by increasing its natural gas presence.

+In 2018, Southern Company sold Gulf Power and its gas plant shares of 100% in Plant Oleander and 65% in Stanton Energy Center to NextEra for $6.5 billion.

+In September 2023, it was announced Southern Company's subsidiary, Southern Power had acquired the 200MW Millers Branch Solar Facility in Haskell County, Texas from EDF Renewables North America, for an undisclosed amount.